Veterinary Diagnostic Laboratory

 Our Diagnostic Services

-Using our in-house veterinary diagnostic lab, we are pleased to be able to offer advanced diagnostic tests that allow our veterinarians to provide an accurate diagnosis of your pet's medical issues.
+Using our in-house veterinary diagnostic laboratory, we are pleased to be able to offer advanced diagnostic tests that allow our veterinarians to provide an accurate diagnosis of your pet's medical issues.
 We work with Antech Lab to provide additional laboratory and diagnostic testing.

 Using a radiograph (x-ray), we can examine your pet's internal systems to reveal information that may be invisible from the outside.